presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

     **4.** There is a function we are giving you called ``square``.
 It takes one integer and returns the square of that integer value.
 Write code to assign a variable callex ``xyz`` the value ``5*5`` (five squared).
 Use the square function, rather than just multiplying with ``*``.
     ~~~~
-    # Want to make sure there really is a function called square?
-Uncomment the following line and press run.

-    #print type(square)

     xyz = ""

     =====